NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Heritages/Polyglot Android.md

 You were preprogrammed with a multitude of linguistic proficiencies, likely to act as a translator.
 You learn two new languages, chosen from common languages and any uncommon languages you have access to.
 These languages take the same form (signed or spoken) as your other languages.
-If you select the [[Feats/Multilingual|Multilingual]] feat, you learn three new languages instead of two.
+If you select the [[Multilingual|Multilingual]] feat, you learn three new languages instead of two.

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*